Sharp error term in local limit theorems and mixing for Lorentz gases with infinite horizon: Model and main results

-We focus on the case $d=2$ for all the preliminary results used in the proof of Theorem~\ref{THM1} since the similar results in the case $d=1$ follow from them.

 Theorems~\ref{THM0} and~\ref{THM1} are contained in the more technical Theorems~\ref{LLT20} and~\ref{LLT2} (valid for a class of less regular observables) which are consequences of Theorem~\ref{LLT1} that gives higher order terms in LLT and speed of mixing under abstract assumptions on families of eigenvalues and eigenprojectors.
-Most of our work consist in proving the two following results enabling the application of Theorem~\ref{LLT1} to the quotiented tower $(\Delta,f,\mu)$ and $\hat\kappa$.
-These two results are higher order versions of the results in~\cite{SV04} and do not require the assumption that the corridors are not parallel.
+Most of our work consist in proving the results contained in the next section enabling the application of Theorem~\ref{LLT1} to the quotiented tower $(\Delta,f,\mu)$ and $\hat\kappa$.